-AP Scan: Examines the Wi-Fi environment around the sensor and collect BSSIDs, RSSI values, channel information, and related information
+AP Scan: Examines the Wi-Fi environment around the sensor and collects BSSIDs, RSSI values, channel information, and related information

 SSID Check: Checks whether the configured SSIDs on the sensor are available in the Wi-Fi environment

-AP Association: Determines if the sensor can and how long it takes to associate to the configured SSID/access point
+AP Association: Determines if the sensor can and how long it takes to associate with the configured SSID/access point